David A. Kaplan: Books, teaching, and consulting

 Kaplan's other books include The Silicon Boys, a national bestseller that has been translated into six languages, and The Accidental President, an account of the Bush-Gore election dispute on which the Emmy-winning 2008 HBO feature film Recount is based.
-He is currently completing a book about the U.S. Supreme Court, scheduled to be published by Random House in 2018.
+His book about the U.S. Supreme Court, The Most Dangerous Branch: Inside the Supreme Court in the Age of Trump, was published by Random House in 2018.

 His writing has also appeared on the front page of The New York Times and The New York Times Op-Ed Page, as well as in Food & Wine, Wired, Parenting, Inc., Worth, Backchannel, and The Washington Post.
 In 1988, he was a finalist for the Livingston Award, which recognizes excellence by journalists than under 35; Kaplan's piece in the National Law Journal, "Death Row Dilemma," was about the strange case of William Henry Drake, who came within hours of electrocution despite two lawyers knowing he had not in fact killed anybody; the story explored how attorney-client confidentiality can lead to astonishing results.

 These days, Kaplan writes for different publications, and consults for a range of CEOs, financial firms and other companies. since 2009, Kaplan has been an adjunct faculty of the Arthur L. Carter Journalism Institute of New York University.
 He teaches a popular undergraduate course on ethics and First Amendment law.
 Kaplan has appeared frequently on television on such programs as the Today Show, Nightline, Charlie Rose, and CNN Inside Politics.
 He also speaks at private corporate and government events.
 In April 2011, for a Fortune story, he auditioned to be the new voice of the Aflac duck in TV commercials.
 Out of 12,500 contestants he wound up finishing in 5th place.